MinhThuLeHelen/CS305_exercise3/README.md

 To run the tests in the InputValidatorTest class, each test method needs a @Test annotation.
 Without this annotation, JUnit will not recognize or run the method as a test.

-<ins>validateName</ins>: use to validate a last name based on the following requirements:
+<ins>validateName</ins>: Use it to validate a last name based on the following requirements:
 - Can contain letters, spaces, and dashes.
 - Must be at least 2 characters long.
 - May include diacritic marks.
 - Must not be null or empty.

-<ins>validateLastName</ins>: use to validate a last name based on the following requirements:
+<ins>validateLastName</ins>: Use it to validate a last name based on the following requirements:
 - Can contain letters, spaces, and dashes.
 - Must be at least 2 characters long.
 - May include diacritic marks.
 - Must not be null or empty.
 - It cannot start or end with a dash.

-<ins>validateUsername</ins>: use to validate a username based on the following requirements:
+<ins>validateUsername</ins>: Use it to validate a username based on the following requirements:
 - Must not be null or empty.
 - Must not exceed 20 characters in length.
 - May contain only letters, numbers, underscores, and dots.

 <ins>isUsernameUnique</ins>: Checks whether the given username is unique by comparing it to a list of existing usernames.

-<ins>validateEmail</ins>: use to validate an email address based on the following requirements:
+<ins>validateEmail</ins>: Use it to validate an email address based on the following requirements:
 - Must not be null or empty.
 - Must follow a valid email format (e.g., name@example.com).